Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Successive Convex Program Formulation

 \subsection{Squared Mahalanobis Distance Sensitivity Constraint}

-A typical solution of the long-encounter \gls{ca} problem yields a $\ipc$ profile, presenting at least one local maximum that is usually very close to $\ipclim$.
-If the gradient of $\smd$ for these points is large, small perturbations in the solution may cause the actual value of $\smd$ to vary significantly.
-For this reason, it is chosen to introduce a constraint that bounds the value of the norm of the gradient of $\smd$ for these nodes.
+A typical solution of the long-encounter \gls{ca} problem yields a \gls{ipc} profile, presenting at least one local maximum that is usually very close to $\ipclim$.
+If the gradient of \gls{smd} for these points is large, a small deviation from the optimized trajectory (for example, due to errors in the actuation of the maneuver) may cause the actual value of \gls{smd} to vary significantly.
+For this reason, it is chosen to introduce a constraint that bounds the value of the norm of the gradient of \gls{smd} for these nodes.

 Let us assume that a solution of a major iteration $j-1$ is available, then $\ipci^{j-1}$ is known for every node.
-The constraint on the gradient of $\smd$ is applied at node $i$ only if the following condition is respected
+The constraint on the gradient of \gls{smd} is applied at node $i$ only if the following condition is fulfilled